Val-exand3r/hcin720-fall16/Assignment 3- 3D Printing and Laser Cutting/README.md

 ![3dcolor](https://cloud.githubusercontent.com/assets/21236284/20323890/9cfe2366-ab4c-11e6-9f45-c2e66df13087.jpg)
 <p>Figure 2: 3D-Image with the bliking LED</p>

 <p>It was build to look like a speedometer.
-Enclosed in a Flora LSM 9DOF Motion Sensor.
-It is used to sense changes in motion, and sends a signal to 2 output  devices (Neopixel Strips, and Servo motor.</p>
+Enclosed is a Flora LSM 9DOF Motion Sensor.
+It is used to sense changes in motion, and sends signals to 2 output  devices (Neopixel Strips, and Servo motor.</p>
-<p>When a motion signal is received, the Neopixel strip, displays a rainbow color, and at the same time, the hand of a 3D printed clock, placed on the servo motor also moves.</p>
+<p>When a motion signal is received, the Neopixel strip, displays a rainbow color, and at the same time, the hand of a 3D printed clock, placed on the servo motor, also moves.</p>

 <h2>Laser Case- CLOCK</h2>